developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/apioverview/index.md

 		});

 ## Setting Properties
-There are a few different ways you can set properties.
+There are a few ways to set properties.

 ### Using the Default Instance
-One way is to use the default instance of the API class.
+One way is to set properties is use the default instance of the API class.
 This will change the property of the object in a global sense until it is changed again (or the application is exited):

 	:::javascript
 	EB.Class.Property = value;

-For example the following snippet will turn of the `illuminationMode` for the default Barcode instance.
+For example, the following snippet will turn off the `illuminationMode` for the default Barcode instance:

 	:::javascript
 	EB.Barcode.illuminationMode='alwaysOff';

 ### Using Special Class Methods
-You can also use special class methods to set a property (as long as the class exposes such a method):
+Properties also can be set using special class methods, as long as the class exposes such a method:

 	:::javascript
 	EB.Barcode.setProperty('illuminationMode', 'alwaysOff');

-You can also use a special class method to set multiple properties in one line of code (as long as the class exposes such a method):
+A special class method can be used to set multiple properties in one line of code (again, if the class exposes such a method):

 	:::javascript
 	// An object of propertyName:value is passed into the setProperties method EB.Barcode.setProperties({illuminationMode:'alwaysOff', code128:'enabled'});

-### With Another Method
+### Using Another Method
 Some methods support passing in a `propertyMap` as a parameter to a method.
-Like with the `setProperties` method, you would pass in an object of multiple propertyName:propertyValue
+As with the `setProperties` method, this allows an object of multiple `propertyName:propertyValue` to be passed in:

 	:::javascript
 	// Enable the default instance of Barcode with code128 enabled and illuminationMode off
 	// the first parameter of this method is a propertyMap EB.Barcode.enable({illuminationMode:'alwaysOff', code128:'enabled'}, callbackHandler());

-> Note: In the API reference, when a parameter is of type propertyMap, all possible values are not shown in the documentation.
-However you may use any non read-only property listed for that object class unless otherwise specified.
+> Note: When a parameter is of type propertyMap in the API reference, all possible values might not be shown in the documentation.
+However, any non-read only property listed can be used for that object class unless otherwise specified.

 ## Getting Properties
-There are a few ways to get an object's property values:
+There are a few ways to get an object's property values.

 ### Reading Values Synchronously
 The following examples use a synchronous method that will be blocking.
 The following example uses the `getProperty` class method.
 This method may not be available on all APIs.